Legdies/tr34-discord-bot-official/README.md

 ## Usage

-In guild type /findpost and pass the tags that you like with amount of pages (__some pages will be empty if it no content here__). example:\
+In guild type /findpost and pass the tags that you like with amount of pages (__some pages will be empty if it video or not content here__). example:\
  ```/findpost furry 45```

 ## TODO

 [x] List of posts\
-[x] Many tags in 1 request
+[x] Many tags in 1 request\
 [] rewrite all code